Lay Your Hands on Me (Bon Jovi song): This Left Feels Right version

 "Lay Your Hands on Me" was re-recorded for 2003's This Left Feels Right album.
 The new version is in a laid-back acoustic style, featuring Sambora playing the Mandocello as the primary instrument.
 This version was performed at several concerts on the Have a Nice Day Tour.
-Though the first acoustic performance of this song was in 1992, from the concert An Evening With Bon Jovi Live in New York.
+However, the first acoustic performance of this song was in 1992, from the concert An Evening with Bon Jovi Live in New York.

-Cover versions

-After hearing the song and thinking it would be a good Gospel song, country singer Dolly Parton called Jon Bon Jovi and Richie Sambora and got permission to turn the song into a Gospel tune for her 2014 album, Blue Smoke.
-Dolly and Richie performed this cover at Glastonbury on 29 June 2014.